stefanvanberkum/image-overlayer/README.md

 # Image Overlayer
 Image overlayer using image registration with user-specified control points.
+Can be used to compare compare different depictions of the same setting.
+It is especially useful for comparing different maps, such as those in the toolbox image.

 [![View Image Overlayer on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://nl.mathworks.com/matlabcentral/fileexchange/104250-image-overlayer)